A Guide to Broad Spectrum and Full Spectrum

 Broad Spectrum CBD

-To get Broad Spectrum CBD, the full spectrum oil is put through another extraction process where all of the THC cannabinoid is removed.
+To get Broad Spectrum CBD, the full spectrum oil is put through another extraction process where the THC cannabinoid is removed.
 This process leaves the other cannabinoids such as CBG and CBN, as well as the enriching terpenes.

 The one downside to Broad Spectrum is the lack of research done on this particular spectrum combination.
 From the studies that have been done on just CBD and those on full spectrum, the up and coming Broad Spectrum CBD choices show great promise with their cannabinoid family.